nwg/racket-wiki/Python-to-Racket.md

 * Python `append` isn't Racket `append`.
   * Python's `append` adds a single element to the back of the List in amortized O(1) time.
   * Racket's append returns the concatenation of two or more Lists in O(n) time.
-    * This makes it more similar to Python's `extend` method (or the `+` operator for Lists).
+    * This makes it more similar to `extend` or `+` in Python.
   * Use the `cons` operator to add single elements to a Racket List (adding to the front of a Racket List is a O(1) operation).
   * Building a List from the front may result in elements being in reverse order, but it is faster and more idiomatic to build a List from the front and then correct the order by calling `reverse`.
-While this may seem counter-intuitive, `reverse` is relatively fast and won't change the time complexity of any operation O(n) or worse operations.
+While this may seem counter-intuitive, `reverse` is relatively fast and won't change the time complexity of any O(n) or worse operations.

 ### How to transliterate the loop/append example from python to Racket: